syvwlch/Data-Ignota/.github/ISSUE_TEMPLATE/analysis-or-data-request.md

 ---
 name: Analysis or data request
 about: Suggest an idea for a new analysis
-title: "[analysis] "
+title: "[Analysis] "
-labels: enhancement
+labels: question
 assignees: ''

 ---